julien7691/testDoc/devFlow.rst

 Development Flow
 ================

 VSLIB is a library which allows to develop complex signal processing algorithms.
-Typically, it is used to develop the base-band part in a communication system, between the A/D decoder / encoderd and the channel decoding / encoding block.
+Typically, it is used to develop the base-band part in a communication system, between the A/D decoder / encoder and the channel decoding / encoding block.

 The main advantage of VSORA methodology is to share the **same code** from the early steps of the algorithm definition to the embedded binary which will run on the final target (SOC).